Certificate in Life Stages and Transitions

 Once you have taken all the required classes, you will be issued a certificate that recognizes your successful completion of the Certificate in Life Stages and Transitions.

 The Certificate in Life Stages and Transitions is available on campus as well as online.
-For more information, contact Rose Arnhold (firstname.lastname@example.org), who coordinates this certificate program.
+For more information, contact Rose Arnhold (firstname.lastname@example.org).